Embird Embroidery Software

 Overlays in imported design

-Illustration of overlays in an imported design.
+Visualizing overlays in the imported design.

 Back to Embird Tutorial Contents